UniMath/agda-unimath/src/foundation/split-idempotent-maps.lagda.md

 ```

 and this is a small sequential limit.
 Hence `B` is equivalent to a small type,
-and is hence itself small.
+and so is itself small.

 ```agda
 module _